Benoniy/eng84_AWS/03_updating_the_db/README.md

 7. When you are done you now have to change all of these settings back so that your db is inaccessible again.

+8. Now restart your app and db instance.